future-ui/future-ui.github.io/_input/rendering/README.md

 ## Virtual DOM

 The abstraction used which allows us to render to multiple targets is referred to as the Virtual DOM.
-Simply speaking, the Virtual DOM is a tree structure which allows us to diff against previous versions of our rendered application.
+Simply speaking, the Virtual DOM is a data structure which allows us to diff against previous versions of our rendered application.